Heir presumptive: Overview

 The subsequent birth of a legitimate child to the monarch may displace the former heir presumptive by creating an heir apparent or a more eligible heir presumptive.
-It is not assumed that the monarch and his or her consort are incapable of having further children; on the day before Queen Elizabeth II ascended the throne, her father George VI was gravely ill and her mother was 51 years old, but Elizabeth was still considered the heir presumptive rather than the heir apparent.
+It is not assumed that the monarch and his or her consort are incapable of producing further children despite age or infirmity; on the day before Queen Elizabeth II ascended the throne, her father George VI was gravely ill and her mother was 51 years old, but Elizabeth was still the heir presumptive rather than the heir apparent.
 An heir presumptive's position may not even be secure after they ascend their throne, as a posthumous child of the previous monarch could have a superseding claim.
-Queen Victoria's accession proclamation noted her accession was only permanent so long as William IV's widow, Adelaide, was not pregnant, even though Adelaide was 44 years old and had last been pregnant 17 years earlier.
+Following the death of William IV in 1837, he was succeeded by his niece Victoria.
+Per the Regency Act 1830, Victoria's accession was only permanent so long as a child of William was not born in the following months to his widow, Adelaide, and the possibility of such an event was also mentioned in Victoria's accession proclamation even though Adelaide was 44 years old and had last been pregnant 17 years earlier.
+Had a child been born, he or she would have replaced Victoria on the throne.
 Such a situation occurred in Spain in 1885, when King Alfonso XII died and left behind a widow who was three months pregnant.
-His five-year-old daughter and heir presumptive, María de las Mercedes, was not declared queen because she would be displaced if a son was born, and instead there was a six month interregnum until the birth of her brother Alfonso XIII, who assumed the throne as king immediately upon birth.
+His five-year-old daughter and heir presumptive, María de las Mercedes, was not declared queen because she would be displaced if a son was born, and instead there was a six-month interregnum until the birth of her brother Alfonso XIII, who assumed the throne as king immediately upon birth.
 Had the pregnancy been lost or resulted in another daughter, Mercedes would have become queen regnant and been retroactively recognized as such during the interregnum.

-Heir presumptive, like heir apparent, is not a title or position per se.
+Heir presumptive, like heir apparent, is not a title or position.
 Rather, it is a general term for a person who holds a certain place in the order of succession.
 In some monarchies, the heir apparent bears, ipso facto, a specific title and rank (e.g., Denmark, Netherlands, United Kingdom), this also sometimes being the case for noble titleholders (e.g., Spain, United Kingdom), but the heir presumptive does not bear that title.
 In other monarchies (e.g., Monaco, Spain) the first in line to the throne bears a specific title (i.e., "Hereditary Prince/Princess of Monaco", "Prince/Princess of Asturias") by right, regardless of whether she or he is heir apparent or heir presumptive.